Retreat

 Before you decide.

-Is a permethrin-treated net safe for a baby?
+Is it treated with insecticide?
+Is that safe for a baby?

 Will it fit my pram or buggy?